chocolateboy/jquery-highlighter/README.md

 # jquery-highlighter

-A jQuery plugin to highlight new items since the last time a site was visited
+A jQuery plugin which highlights new items since the last time a site was visited

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->